Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Invariant manifolds of approximately invariant sets

-In this section, we study the existence and smoothness of invariant manifolds for approximately invariant sets which were also obtained by Chow, Liu and Yi for ODEs in $ \mathbb{R}^n $ (see \cite{CLY00a}), and Bonatti and Crovisier for maps in smooth Riemannian manifolds (see \cite{BC16}).
-The main tool is the geometric version of Whitney extension theorem in the infinite-dimension.
+In this chapter, we study the existence and smoothness of invariant manifolds for approximately invariant sets, which were also obtained by Chow, Liu and Yi for ODEs in $ \mathbb{R}^n $ (see \cite{CLY00a}), and by Bonatti and Crovisier for diffeomorphisms on smooth Riemannian manifolds (see \cite{BC16}).
+The main tool is the geometric version of the Whitney extension theorem in infinite dimensions.

-{\textbf{Notations.}} Throughout this section, we use the following notations:
+{\textbf{Notations.}} Throughout this chapter, we use the following notations:

 \begin{enumerate}[$ \bullet $] \item $ \supp f = \overline{\{ x : f(x) \neq 0 \}} $ if $ f: M \to Y $ where $ M $ is a topological space;

 \item when $ Y $ is a linear space, for $ A_1 \subset Y $, the convex hull of $ A_1 $ is defined by